 - You must be aged over 18 years

-- We are looking for volunteers who can offer a twelve month commitment to the program
+- Offer a twelve-month commitment to the program

-- We prefer candidates with previous experience in caring for, or working with animals.
-OR, you must be prepared and willing to learn and follow all instructions from the Keepers and have a desire to learn and perform all the duties involved
+- If you are applying for the Wildlife Volunteer role CWS prefers that you have previous experience in caring for, or working with animals OR that you have a keen desire to learn and perform all the duties involved

-- Volunteers should understand they will be exposed to many animals, dust and vegetation.
+- Volunteers will be exposed to weather and work in an external bush environment, which may include exposure to animals, insects, dust and vegetation.
 These may cause health concerns for those who suffer allergies

-- Be willing to wear the volunteer uniform and comply with all program and company standards
+- Be willing to wear the Volunteer uniform and comply with program standards